Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-03-09-what-is-velvet-noise-and-how-to-use-it-for-audio-processing.md

 tweet-title: What is Velvet Noise and How to Use It for Audio Processing
 tweet-description: Velvet noise is a type of sparse random signal that has some interesting properties that make it useful for various audio signal processing applications.
 date: 2023-03-09
-keywords: frequency benefits, Brain Beats, Frequencies, colors of noise, velvet noise, Brain wave entrainment, sound therapy
+keywords: frequency benefits, Brain Beats, Frequencies, colors of noise, velvet noise, Brain wave entrainment, sound therapy, velvet noise benefits
 ---